 |One upper-level business elective||3|

-Completion of an AA degree or AAS degree in one of the following programs from an approved Community College – Construction Management, Information Systems Management, Restaurant Management, LAN Management, Agricultural Production Management, Legal Assistant/Paralegal, Web Design and Development, Natural Resources Management, Legal Office Assistant, Ag Business Management, Architectural and Construction.
+Completion of an AA, AS, or AAS degree in one of the following programs from an approved Community College is required.
+Examples: Construction Management, Information Systems Management, Restaurant Management, LAN Management, Agricultural Production Management, Legal Assistant/Paralegal, Web Design and Development, Natural Resources Management, Legal Office Assistant, Ag Business Management, Architectural and Construction.
 Other programs may qualify with the permission of the department chair.

 BA 101 Business 101: 1 semester hour